StevensND/switch-port-mods/Mario & Luigi Brothership/[01006D0017F7A000]/readme.md

 - **Resolution**: 1080p, 1440p (2K), 2160p (4K)

 > [!NOTE]
-You've to use Docked Mode for now
+You've to use Docked Mode for now **if you're going to use these resolution mods**

 If you use Handheld mode, you'll see that the HUD overlay doesn't scale properly and it's not full screen